Frequently Asked Questions (FAQs)

 Minuscule traces of BPA have appeared in tests of (non-Vital Choice) foods packaged without BPA ... findings that show the ubiquity of BPA in the environment.

 We recommend this Washington Post article on the subject: Alternatives to BPA containers not easy for U.S. foodmakers to find.

-Here's what we know, and don't know, about the BPA status of each of our cans:
+With that important caveat, here's what we know about the uncertain BPA status of each of our cans:

 *You may be interested in these past newsletter articles on the subject: